-The accompanying condensed consolidated financial statements of pSivida Corp. and subsidiaries (the "Company") as of December 31, 2012 and for the three and six months ended December 31, 2012 and 2011 are unaudited.
+The accompanying condensed consolidated financial statements of pSivida Corp. and subsidiaries (the "Company") as of March 31, 2013 and for the three and nine months ended March 31, 2013 and 2012 are unaudited.
 Certain information in the footnote disclosures of these financial statements has been condensed or omitted in accordance with the rules and regulations of the Securities and Exchange Commission (the "SEC").
 These financial statements should be read in conjunction with the Company's audited consolidated financial statements and footnotes included in its Annual Report on Form 10-K for the fiscal year ended June 30, 2012.
 In the opinion of management, these statements have been prepared on the same basis as the audited consolidated financial statements as of and for the year ended June 30, 2012, and include all adjustments, consisting only of normal recurring adjustments, that are necessary for the fair presentation of the Company's financial position, results of operations, comprehensive loss and cash flows for the periods indicated.
 The preparation of financial statements in accordance with U.S. generally accepted accounting principles ("GAAP") requires management to make assumptions and estimates that affect, among other things, (i) reported amounts of assets and liabilities; (ii) disclosure of contingent assets and liabilities at the date of the consolidated financial statements; and (iii) reported amounts of revenues and expenses during the reporting period.
-The results of operations for the three and six months ended December 31, 2012 are not necessarily indicative of the results that may be expected for the entire fiscal year or any future period.
+The results of operations for the three and nine months ended March 31, 2013 are not necessarily indicative of the results that may be expected for the entire fiscal year or any future period.

 The Company develops tiny, sustained release, drug delivery products designed to deliver drug at a controlled and steady rate for months or years.
 The Company is focused on the treatment of chronic diseases of the back of the eye utilizing its core technology systems, DurasertTM and BioSiliconTM.
-The Company currently has three approved products and two principal product candidates under development, which represent successive generations of the Durasert technology platform.
+The Company has developed three approved products and has two principal product candidates under development using successive generations of the Durasert technology system.

-The Company's most recently approved product is an injectable, sustained-release micro-insert for the treatment of vision impairment associated with chronic diabetic macular edema considered insufficiently responsive to available therapies ("DME").
+The Company's most recently approved product is an injectable, sustained-release micro-insert for the treatment of vision impairment associated with chronic diabetic macular edema ("DME") considered insufficiently responsive to available therapies.
 This product, to be marketed under the name ILUVIEN®, is being developed by the Company's licensee, Alimera Sciences, Inc. ("Alimera").
 ILUVIEN for DME has received marketing authorization in each of the United Kingdom ("U.K."), Austria, France, Germany, Portugal and Spain, and has been recommended for marketing authorization in Italy.
-Alimera has announced its plans to launch the direct commercialization of ILUVIEN for DME in Germany, the U.K. and France in 2013 and its pursuit of pricing and reimbursement in those countries.
+Alimera has reported that ILUVIEN for DME is now available in Germany as well as for private pay and privately insured patients in the U.K., it expects to launch the direct commercialization of ILUVIEN for DME in France later in 2013 and it is pursuing pricing and reimbursement.